kernel-community/services/CONTRIBUTING.md

 ### Running the server locally

 The `storage` service currently needs to connect to a Google Cloud Storage bucket.
-Consider contributing by adding a version by adding a [storage service](https://github.com/simonkernel/kernel-services/blob/main/packages/storage/src/services/storage.js) backed by a local file system instead.
+Consider contributing by adding a version with a [storage service](https://github.com/kernel-community/services/blob/main/packages/storage/src/services/storage.js) backed by a local file system instead.

 ### Running an app